What is Cocaine?

 A lot of coke addicts have a common long-term side effect of irritation and damage to their nose and throat.
 Whether snorted or smoked, cocaine can permanently damage the nasal passage, throat, mouth, teeth, and lungs.
-Some people have trouble breathing after years or crack cocaine.
-From heavy amounts of coke snorting, some extreme cases can result in a collapsed nose structure.
-Bloody noses, sinus infection, and clogged nasal canals are common consequences as well.
+Some people have trouble breathing after years of crack cocaine.
+From heavy amounts of coke-snorting, some extreme cases can result in a collapsed nose structure.
+Bloody noses, sinus infections, and clogged nasal canals are common consequences as well.

 Crack addicts suffer especially from respiratory issues.
 Breathing difficulties, lung diseases, asthma, and COPD are possible side effects.

-What if someone in your life has a cocaine addiction?
+What if someone in your life has cocaine addiction?

 If there is a cocaine addiction in your life, reach out for help as soon as possible.